 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
-For these jobs, we route in a reinforced 30-yard low-wall bin featuring a heavier floor plate and ribbed sides.
-We cap the fill volume well below the visual rim to keep the axle weight legal; this requires a lowboy for transport.
-Reach out for our general construction debris service if your project involves mixed waste loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far too much for basic equipment.
+We route a reinforced 30-yard low-wall container with a heavier floor plate to handle the stress; we cap the fill volume well below the visual rim so the Lowboy stays legal on axle weight.
+This specialized setup ensures safe site transit.
+For lighter mixed loads, we also provide our standard general construction debris service for your project.

 Same-day Pickup for Fast Roof Project Turnover